 The Best Cooler for Hiking

-Though there are other cooler bags and backpacks on this list, none is as purposefully made for hiking as the REI Co-op Trail Pack Cooler.
-This is a fully-functions backpack that comes equipped with a removable insulated liner.
+Though other cooler bags and backpacks are on this list, none is as purposefully made for hiking as the REI Co-op Trail Pack Cooler.
+This is a fully-functional backpack equipped with extra storage pockets and an adjustable hip belt.
 As such, this is first a backpack and second a cooler.

 The Best Cooler Tote Bag